tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 Note also that TypeScript is smart about checking types inside these kinds of conditional statements.
 So, for example, inside the last if expression, where we know `json instanceof Array` is `true`, we can immediately treat `json` as an array and call its `map` method.

-Note the use of array destructuring (`[brackets,entries] = ...`)to get more than one value from an expression, in this case we get the correct set of brackets to enclose elements of arrays `[...]` versus objects `{...}`.
-This is to avoid having more if expressions than necessary.
-Like for-loops, ifs are easy to mess up so less is generally better.
+Finally, don't be confused by the use of array destructuring (`[brackets,entries] = ...`) to get more than one value as the result of an expression.
+In this case we get the correct set of brackets to enclose elements of arrays `[...]` versus objects `{...}`.
+This avoids having more conditional logic than necessary.
+Like for-loops, ifs are easy to mess up, so less is generally safer.

 ## Interfaces